ColleagueRiley/RGFW/README.md

 ### Raylib GO
 [Raylib](https://github.com/gen2brain/raylib-go) go bindings for Raylib.
 With explicit support for RGFW.
 (PLATFORM_DESKTOP_RGFW)

+## Claymore
+[Claymore](https://github.com/Code-Nycticebus/claymore) is a C Game Engine designed by Nycticebus that uses RGFW as a backend.

 ## PureDoom-RGFW
 [PureDOOM-RGFW](https://github.com/ColleagueRiley/PureDoom-RGFW) is an example of the PureDOOM source port, using RGFW and miniaudio.